Want to know what bird names that start with K? You’ve arrived at the proper location.

 The Northern Cape, Gauteng, Limpopo, Mpumalanga, Little Namaqualand, and the Free State are among the South African provinces where the Karoo thrush is most frequently observed.

-With a length of 24 cm, it is medium size.
+Its length is 24 cm, and it is medium in size.
 Smith’s thrush is another name for this bird.

 Karoo thrushes produce tiny, light mint-green eggs with various-sized brown specks.